• Menu

 2. Turn on the drain valve at the bottom of the water heater and allow water to flush into a 5-gallon bucket or another container.

-3. This serves as a visual water test for sediment and minerals that your home appliances are exposed to and can indicate the water heater's condition.
+3. This serves as a visual water test for sediment and minerals that your home appliances are exposed to and can indicate the condition of the water heater.

-5. If you see flakes or sand or grit, this can be an indication your water heater's anode rod has deteriorated, and the glass lining of your water heater is going bad.
+5. If you see flakes, sand, or grit, this can indicate that your water heater's anode rod has deteriorated and that the glass lining is bad.

 Free Well Water Testing Guide Downloaded